meshery/meshery/docs/pages/guides/mesheryctl/Running-system-checks-using-mesheryctl.md

 In addition to pre and post deployment checks, the `mesheryctl system check` also has flags that let's you allow to run checks on specific components like Mesh adapters, Meshery Operator and so on.
 Refer [`mesheryctl system check`]({{ site.baseurl }}/reference/mesheryctl/system/check) documentation page for more details.

+## FAQ

+##### Question: While running `mesheryctl system check --preflight` it says I didn't install Kubernetes, but I have Docker installed and the test returned "Meshery prerequisites met".
+Is that all good?
+**Answer**: _Yes, as long as you've Docker installed, it's fine to run Meshery.
+But while handling tasks like deploying service mesh and so on, you need a Kubernetes cluster to do so if you want to do them via Meshery._

+##### Question: I ran a preflight check to see if I satisfy all requirements for Meshery in my system.
+It returned postive results but I couldn't start Meshery.
+What to do?
+**Answer**: _Make sure if you've configured your system to run Meshery in smooth manner.
+For configuration, do check out the docs site and [this page](https://docs.meshery.io/installation/platforms) to see instructions related to the platform you use._

+##### Question: Is Docker alone enough to run meshery?
+**Answer**: _For basic tasks, yes.
+But do note that, some functionality will not be available if you don't use a Kubernetes cluster._

+##### Question: What should I have in order to run and use Meshery in full scale?
+**Answer**: _You should have a Kubernetes cluster or Docker with Kubernetes in order to use Meshery in full scale_

+##### Question: For system checks, do I need any add-ons to pass the check?
+**Answer**: _Not necessary.
+Basic requirements are enough to pass the check._

 # Suggested Reading

 For an exhaustive list of `mesheryctl` commands and syntax: